pytroll/satpy/doc/source/dev_guide/satpy_internals.rst

 Different DataIDs and DataQuerys can have different metadata items defined.
 As such we define equality between different instances of these classes, and across the classes as equality between the sorted key/value pairs shared between the instances.
-If a DataQuery has one or more values set to `'*'`, the corresponding key/value pair will be omited from the comparison.
+If a DataQuery has one or more values set to `'*'`, the corresponding key/value pair will be omitted from the comparison.
 Instances sharing no keys will no be equal.